What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Eat More Fiber

 Eating foods rich in fiber, particularly the soluble kind, is recommended.
-Soluble fiber dissolves in liquids forming a gel-like substance that helps lower cholesterol levels.
+Soluble fiber dissolves in liquid, forming a gel-like substance that helps lower cholesterol levels.
 As a result, it can help reduce menopausal belly fat.

 HIIT Exercises